j4mie/idiorm/README.markdown

 #### ID Column ####

 By default, the ORM assumes that all your tables have a primary key column called `id`.
-There are two ways to override this: at the class level (for all tables), or on a table-by-table basis.
+There are two ways to override this: for all tables in the database, or on a per-table basis.

 Setting: `id_column`